Elizabeth's Kitchen Diary

 Chef Shirazul Islam from the Bengal Spice Indian Takeaway in Lerwick, Shetland, holding a lamb and spinach curry

-Shirazul has been cooking curries in Indian takeaways for nearly 30 years, after learning how to cook by watching his mother when he was young.
+Shirazul has been cooking curries in Indian takeaways for nearly 30 years after learning how to cook by watching his mother when he was young.

-Shirazul taught me how to make this super easy, but incredibly flavoursome lamb and spinach karahi.
+Shirazul taught me how to make this super easy but incredibly flavoursome lamb and spinach karahi.

-Ingredients for this lamb curry
+Ingredients for lamb and spinach curry

 • 100 ml sunflower oil